 - 4 yards of woven fabric – I used this Spoonflower FABRIC

-- 9+ yards of 1/2″ double fold bias tape in coordinating colors – purchased or made
+- 9+ yards of 1/2″ double fold bias tape in coordinating colors – (Learn how to make and use bias tape.)

 - Free wrap skirt pattern – get it at the end of the post